systelab/systelab-charts/src/app/systelab-charts/chart/README.md

 - **borderWidth** define the width of the border.
 - **borderColor** define the color of the box.
 - **label** you can define a label for the annotation, setting the text, position ('left', 'center', 'right'), backgroundColor, fontStyle and the fontColor.
+- **endValue** you can define a end value of the line, drawing a diagonal line.

 ### Tooltips configuration